Welcome to Mystery Trivia, a monthly feature brought to you by the editors of the .

 November 2007

-is the author of a long-running mystery series featuring a dog trainer in Cambridge (MA).
+Susan Conant is the author of a long-running mystery series featuring a dog trainer in Cambridge (MA).
 What is her series character's name?

 Holly Winter.